wildlifeai/wildlifeai.github.io/README.md

 - Main page is `index.md`
 - Other pages are inside `docs/pages/md/` folder
 - Images are inside `docs/images/` folder

+Because of automation the order of files are made in the main page.
+Names of other pages are matching the name of the PDF we would like the user to have as  `wildlife_watcher_user_guide_` + `name of the guide`.

+The Table of Content is automatically generated while the markdown file is converted to a pdf.

 ### Workflow